How to Fix Rack rail not sliding on Bosch SHSM63W55N (300 Series)

 Rack rail not sliding

-This step-by-step repair guide walks you through fixing rack rail not sliding on your Bosch SHSM63W55N (300 Series).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this step-by-step repair guide, I’ll walk you through fixing the rack rail not sliding issue on your Bosch SHSM63W55N (300 Series).
+With the right tools and parts, you can complete this repair in 1–2 hours and avoid a costly service call.

 Part of our Top 20 Dishwasher Models & Common Repair Issues Guide.
 Browse all dishwasher repair guides for related models and issues.